deepdubey197/Netflix-Clone/README.md

 You can also click on Admin Login option to Login into the Admin page where you can add and remove movies to the website.

+#### Log Out

+You can find the logout button to the top right corner of the website.

+Click on that button and you will be redirected back to the Sign In webpage.

 ### 3. Deployment